enerc/VulkanXMRMiner/README.md

 - So for example a 56 CU with a factor 64 on Monero will use:<br/>
 56 x 64 x 2 = 7168 Mb of Video RAM. <br/>
 - debug_network allows to print the network exchanges between the miner and the pool
-- console_listen_port: 0 to disable JSON/Graphic or port Number
+- console_listen_port: 0 to disable JSON/Graphic or port number
 - console_refresh_rate: 30s will give a hashrate window of 12 hours in the graphs.

 # Build